ATGardner/atgardner.github.com/_posts/2014-08-15-day-126-sisters-santiam-pass-to-milk.markdown

  Just before making dinner, I heard some voices from the creek.
 I headed down there and saw three section hikers.
 I told them there is some room next to me, but they were going on anyway.
-They came here to climb up the mountain above the creek, and not hike along the pct.
+They came here to climb up the mountain above the creek, and not hike along the PCT.
 They had some serious climbing gear.
  A bit later 4 northbounders passed me.
 I never met them before, but one of them was called Whistles.
 I told them that the campsite right next to me is one option, or they might camp at a flat spot next to the stream itself.
 Going back to the stream later, I saw two of them stayed there.
 I guess the